prettydiff/wisdom/Avoiding_Trolls.md

 ## Identifying Trolls
 Please say this out loud: **A conversation is not a contest!**

 If a person enters a conversation with a goal to win as though there is a contest or battle the person is a troll.
 Simply do not engage this person.
 They will do everything to provoke a fight.
 They only lose if you do not give them the fight they seek.
 You on the other hand can only lose or walk away.
-Engaging this form of troll often dissolves the conversation into a toxic [holy war], which is a conversation whose participants will fight exhaustively over an excruciatingly trivial subject.
+Engaging this form of troll often dissolves the conversation into a toxic holy war, which is a conversation whose participants will fight exhaustively over an excruciatingly trivial subject.

 Sometimes a person will intentionally seek to distract you away from the conversation at hand.
 This is called [baiting](#baiting).
 This typically occurs when a challenging opinion is contributed to somebody in disagreement who doesn't have a valid or credible response but still wishes to *win* the conversation.